jamesacklin/send/app/README.md

 Send's component architecture allows the front-end developer to re-use as much code as possible without needing to maintain small bits of code spread throughout the entire application.

-This README only addreses the composition and end-user functionality; technical details and notes on data are available as comments in the uncompiled code.
+This README only addresses the composition and end-user functionality; technical details and notes on data are available as comments in the uncompiled code.

 ---